symfony/symfony-docs/guides/service_container/index.rst

 Put simply, a :term:`Service` is any PHP object that does something.
 It's a purposefully-generic name used in computer science to describe an object that's created for a specific purpose (e.g. delivering emails).
-You don't have to do anything specialy to make a service: simply write a PHP class with some code that accomplishes a specific task.
-Congrtulations, you've just created a service!
+You don't have to do anything special to make a service: simply write a PHP class with some code that accomplishes a specific task.
+Congratulations, you've just created a service!

 So what's the big deal then?
 The advantage of thinking about "services" is